Evercore ISI Begins Coverage on Zymeworks (NYSE:ZYME)

-Investment analysts at Evercore ISI assumed coverage on shares of Zymeworks (NYSE:ZYME – Get Rating) in a report released on Tuesday, Marketbeat.com reports.
-The firm set an “outperform” rating and a $15.00 price target on the stock.
-Evercore ISI’s target price indicates a potential upside of 119.94% from the stock’s current price.
+Evercore ISI started coverage on shares of Zymeworks (NYSE:ZYME – Get Rating) in a report published on Tuesday morning, MarketBeat reports.
+The brokerage issued an outperform rating and a $15.00 price target on the stock.

-ZYME has been the subject of a number of other reports.
-Citigroup lowered their price objective on Zymeworks from $53.00 to $30.00 in a research report on Monday, February 28th.
-SVB Leerink upgraded Zymeworks from a “market perform” rating to an “outperform” rating in a research note on Friday, December 10th.
-Wells Fargo & Company reduced their price objective on Zymeworks from $56.00 to $48.00 and set an “overweight” rating for the company in a research note on Wednesday, February 9th.
-Zacks Investment Research cut Zymeworks from a “buy” rating to a “hold” rating in a research note on Wednesday, February 16th.
-Finally, Raymond James cut their price target on Zymeworks from $50.00 to $27.00 and set an “outperform” rating for the company in a research note on Tuesday, February 1st.
-Two investment analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to data from MarketBeat, Zymeworks currently has an average rating of “Buy” and a consensus price target of $34.11.
+A number of other equities research analysts have also commented on ZYME.
+Raymond James lowered their price target on shares of Zymeworks from $50.00 to $27.00 and set an outperform rating for the company in a report on Tuesday, February 1st.
+Citigroup decreased their price objective on shares of Zymeworks from $53.00 to $30.00 in a report on Monday, February 28th.
+Wells Fargo & Company decreased their price objective on shares of Zymeworks from $56.00 to $48.00 and set an overweight rating for the company in a report on Wednesday, February 9th.
+SVB Leerink upgraded shares of Zymeworks from a market perform rating to an outperform rating in a report on Friday, December 10th.
+Finally, Zacks Investment Research lowered shares of Zymeworks from a buy rating to a hold rating in a report on Wednesday, February 16th.
+Two investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of Buy and an average target price of $34.11.

 Zymeworks, Inc is a clinical-stage biopharmaceutical company, which engages in the discovery, development and commercialization of biotherapeutics.
 Its product, ZW25 and ZW49 are a bispecific antibody that cans two non-overlapping epitopes.
 The company was founded by Anthony Fejes, J. Haig deB Farris, Nick Bedford, Ali Tehrani and Andrew S.